 Prantl's Burnt Almond Torte

 Much like chocolate, every city has its own local favorite pastry.
-Pittsburgh's comes from the bakery known as Prantl's who operates three stores in the region.
+Pittsburgh's comes from the bakery known as Prantl's who operates several stores in the region.

 Their prized creation is the burnt almond torte, a white cake covered in icing and generously topped with almonds on every square inch.
 The story goes that Henry Prantl took a trip to California during a year of an almond surplus and got the idea for the dessert as a unique way to use the ingredient.
 It was a hit, and hungry Pittsburghers go for it by the slice, as wedding cakes, or in other unique formats popping up- both at Prantl's and other bakeries around the city!